 SEIFSA BOARD CHARTER

 The Board Charter sets out the role, composition and responsibilities of the Board of Directors of the Steel and Engineering Industries Federation of Southern Africa.
-The conduct of the Board is also governed by the Federation’s Memorandum of Incorporation, as approved by a Special Council of SEIFSA on 17 February 2014, a copy of which is located at www.seifsa.co.za.
+The conduct of the Board is also governed by the Federation’s Memorandum of Incorporation, as approved by the SEIFSA Annual General Meeting on 11 October 2019, a copy of which is located at here.

 A number of operational matters relating to the Board – such as the minimum number of meetings per year and the election of Directors – are governed by the Memorandum of Incorporation and are not reproduced here.